HackQuarantine/hq-website/privacy.md

 # Privacy Policy
 _Effective: March 23, 2020_

-Hack Quarantine is part of Hackathons UK which is a part of HackSoc Nottingham and the University of Nottingham Students’ Union.
+Hack Quarantine is part of Hackathons UK Limited.
 This privacy policy will explain how Hack Quarantine (“us”, “we”, “our”) uses the personal data we collect from you when you use hackquarantine.com, platform.hackquarantine.com, and discourse.hackquarantine.com (“our websites”) and our Discord server or Devpost (“our services”).

 Topics: